cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 <table>
   <tr>
     <td>Educating data science teams regarding the risks of trying to use Jupyter Notebooks in production</td>
-    <td>Communicating the SDLC and the lessons of DevOps in a way that is comfortable for the audience
+    <td>- Communicating the SDLC and the lessons of DevOps in a way that is comfortable for the audience<br/>
-Highlighting the dangers of using RAD tools in production Demonstrate simple alternatives that are easy to use as part of an MLOps process</td>
+- Highlighting the dangers of using RAD tools in production<br/>
+- Demonstrate simple alternatives that are easy to use as part of an MLOps process</td>
   </tr>
   <tr>
     <td>Treat ML assets as first class citizens in DevOps processes</td>
-    <td>Extend CI/CD tools to support ML assets
+    <td>- Extend CI/CD tools to support ML assets<br/>
-Integrate ML assets with version control systems</td>
+- Integrate ML assets with version control systems<br/></td>
   </tr>
   <tr>
     <td>Providing mechanisms by which training/testing/validation data sets, training scripts, models, experiments, and service wrappers may all be versioned appropriately</td>
-    <td>All assets under version control
+    <td>- All assets under version control<br/>
-ML assets include sets of data
+- ML assets include sets of data<br/>
-Data volumes may be large
+- Data volumes may be large<br/>
-Data may be sensitive
+- Data may be sensitive<br/>
-Data ownership may be complex
+- Data ownership may be complex<br/>
-Multiple platforms may be involved</td>
+- Multiple platforms may be involved<br/></td>
   </tr>
   <tr>
     <td>Providing mechanisms by which changes to training/testing/validation data sets, training scripts, models, experiments, and service wrappers may all be auditable across their full lifecycle</td>
-    <td>Models may be retrained based upon new training data
+    <td>- Models may be retrained based upon new training data<br/>
-Models may be retrained based upon new training approaches Models may be self-learning
+- Models may be retrained based upon new training approaches<br/>
+- Models may be self-learning<br/>
-Models may degrade over time
+- Models may degrade over time<br/>
-Models may be deployed in new applications
+- Models may be deployed in new applications<br/>
-Models may be subject to attack and require revision Incidents may occur that require root cause analysis and change Corporate or government compliance may require audit or investigation</td>
+- Models may be subject to attack and require revision<br/>
+- Incidents may occur that require root cause analysis and change<br/>
+- Corporate or government compliance may require audit or investigation<br/></td>
   </tr>
   <tr>
     <td>Treating training/testing/validation data sets as managed assets under a MLOps workflow</td>
-    <td>Content of training/testing/validation data sets is essential to audit process, root cause analysis
+    <td>- Content of training/testing/validation data sets is essential to audit process, root cause analysis<br/>
-Data is not typically treated as a managed asset under conventional CI/CD Data may reside across multiple systems
+- Data is not typically treated as a managed asset under conventional CI/CD<br/>
+- Data may reside across multiple systems<br/>
-Data may only be able to reside in restricted jurisdictions Data storage may not be immutable
+- Data may only be able to reside in restricted jurisdictions<br/>
+- Data storage may not be immutable<br/>
-Data ownership may be a factor</td>
+- Data ownership may be a factor<br/></td>
   </tr>
   <tr>
     <td>Managing the security of data in the MLOps process with particular focus upon the increased risk associated with aggregated data sets used for training or batch processing</td>
-    <td>Aggregated data carries additional risk and represents a higher value target
+    <td>- Aggregated data carries additional risk and represents a higher value target<br/>
-Migration of data into Cloud environments, particularly for training, may be problematic</td>
+- Migration of data into Cloud environments, particularly for training, may be problematic</td>
   </tr>
   <tr>
     <td>Implications of privacy, GDPR and the right to be forgotten upon training sets and deployed models</td>
-    <td>The right to use data for training purposes may require audit
+    <td>- The right to use data for training purposes may require audit<br/>
-Legal compliance may require removing data from audited training sets, which in turn implies the need to retrain and redeploy models built from that data.</td>
+   - Legal compliance may require removing data from audited training sets, which in turn implies the need to retrain and redeploy models built from that data.<br/>
-    <td>The right to be forgotten or the right to opt out of certain data tracking may require per-user reset of model predictions</td>
+   -  The right to be forgotten or the right to opt out of certain data tracking may require per-user reset of model predictions</td>
   </tr>
   <tr>
     <td>Methods for wrapping trained models as deployable services in scenarios where data scientists training the models may not be experienced software developers with a background in service-oriented design</td>
-    <td>Operational use of a model brings new architectural requirements that may sit outside the domain of expertise of the data scientists who created it
+    <td>Operational use of a model brings new architectural requirements that may sit outside the domain of expertise of the data scientists who created it.<br/><br/>
-Model developers may not be software developers and therefore experience challenges implementing APIs around their models and integrating within solutions</td>
+Model developers may not be software developers and therefore experience challenges implementing APIs around their models and integrating within solutions.<br/></td>
   </tr>
   <tr>
     <td>Approaches for enabling all Machine Learning frameworks to be used within the scope of MLOps, regardless of language or platform</td>
-    <td>Common mistake to assume ML = Python
+    <td>Common mistake to assume ML = Python<br/><br/>
-Many commonly used frameworks such as PyTorch and TensorFlow exist and can be expected to continue to proliferate MLOps must not be opinionated about frameworks or languages</td>
+Many commonly used frameworks such as PyTorch and TensorFlow exist and can be expected to continue to proliferate.<br/><br/>
+MLOps must not be opinionated about frameworks or languages.<br/></td>
   </tr>
   <tr>
     <td>Approaches for enabling MLOps to support a broad range of target platforms, including but not limited to CPU, GPU, TPU, custom ASICs and neuromorphic silicon.</td>